Carbery Junior A Football Championship: Teams

-2023 Teams
+2025 Teams

+The 16 teams competing in the 2025 Carbery Junior A Football Championship are:

 Trophy and medals

 The Mick McCarthy Perpetual Memorial Cup is the current prize for winning the championship.
 It was commissioned to honour Mick McCarthy who played for O'Donovan Rossa, Carbery, Cork and Munster, and who died from injuries sustained in a road traffic accident on 5 February 1998, at the age of 33.
 The cup was unveiled in October 1998 and first presented to Eugene Murphy, captain of the Carbery Rangers team which won the 1998 final.
 The cup replaced the Little Norah Cup which, after being donated by Beamish and Crawford in 1949, was last presented in 1997.

 In accordance with GAA rules, the West Cork Board awards a set of medals to the championship winners.